-The way he communicates.
-The way he presents.
-The way he sells.
+The way he communicated.
+The way he presented.
+The way he sold.
 His showmanship.

 I don't know if you've ever watched a Steve Jobs-led Apple keynote.
 It's a sight to behold.
 I figure that's why people tuned in from all over the planet and some paid handsomely to participate live.

-One of the critical elements to his style of selling has been labeled the Steve Jobs "reality distortion field."
+One of the critical elements to his style of presenting has been labeled the Steve Jobs "reality distortion field."

-Apparently, he has this uncanny way to bend (many) people's perception of reality to his will.
+Apparently, he had this uncanny way to bend (many) people's perception of reality to his will.

-Of course, as solid NLP Prac’s, we can't settle for such generic labeling.
-Stuff like a “reality distortion field" just seem plain ripe for modeling.
+Of course, as NLP Practitioners, we can't settle for such generic labeling.
+An expression like "reality distortion field" just seem ripe for modeling.

-(remember how they had similar labels and mystery-shrouded descriptions for Milton Erickson's miraculous work?)
+(Incidentally, there were similar labels and mystery-shrouded descriptions for Milton Erickson's miraculous work fifty years ago...)

 When you watch his keynotes (and I've watched ALL of them several times), it becomes obvious that:

-Jobs hypnotizes everybody during his presentation, makes them feel great and anchors those feelings to his products.
+Jobs used to hypnotize his audience during his presentation, led them into amazing states and anchored those feelings to his products.

-Does he ever ask anyone to close their eyes?
-Nope.
+Did he ever ask anyone to close their eyes?

-People who love him delight in his way of communicating.
-His rivals envy him.
+People who loved him delighted in his way of communicating.
+His rivals envied it.

 But ultimately, the reality distortion field happened by putting people in a trance by guiding them like a maestro would.